Pediatric Hematology Oncology Fellowship

 Meet Our Doctors!

-Gregory Plautz, MD, Director of Pediatric Basic Science Research, Cleveland Clinic Children’s
+Gregory Plautz, MD, Director of Pediatric Basic Science Research, Cleveland Clinic Children’s and Fellowship Program Director

 - Research interest in tumor immunology, specifically the role of immunology in brain tumors